appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/comments-on-tickets.md

     - **Widget Name**: `commentsBox` <br/>
     - **Data type**: `Multi-line text`

 4. Drop a List widget.
-In the **Items** property, enter `{{getComments.data}}` to connect the results of the query to the List widget.
+In the **Items** property, enter `{{getComments.data}}` to connect the query results to the List widget.

 6. Delete the default Image widget in the first list item.

 7. You now need to display the data from the query in the two Text widgets.
 In step 4 above, you already connected the List widget to the **getComments** query.
-Use the `currentItem` reference property of the List widget to display the data in the Text widgets as shown in the table below:
+Use the `currentItem` reference property of the List widget to display the data in the Text widgets, as shown in the table below:

   | Property                   |Value                                              |
   | -------------------------- | ------------------------------------------------- |